Vince-0/Log-parser/README.md

   Optional: Sort all matching lines chronologically across all log files

-  --matchonly    Optional: Output only the matched log lines without formatting
+  --matchonly

-  Optional: Sort all matching lines chronologically across all log files
+  Optional: Output only the matched log lines without formatting

   --keywordfiles

   Optional: Output matches for each keyword to separate CSV files